-Defence force payments Exempt Payments to employees while on leave to work in the Defence Service.
-Does not apply if employee is on official leave (annual, long service or sick leave).
-Directors fees Taxable Payment to a director or member of the governing body of that company for service.
-Dirt allowances Taxable Paid to compensate for working in unusually dirty conditions.
-Discounted Staff Purchases Fringe benefit - taxable Value of the discount is taxable as a fringe benefit.
-Dividends Not taxable Education expenses Fringe benefit - taxable The employer pays the employee's enrolment fees and/or other expenses related to education.
-Employee Share Acquisition Scheme Taxable The value of an employer's contribution to an employee's acquisition of shares or rights to shares is taxable.
-Employment agency personnel Taxable under certain conditions Where an Employment Agency on hires workers to an employer who then pays a fee to the Employment Agency, the Employment Agency is the deemed employer and liable for payroll tax.
-Entertainment allowances Fringe benefit - taxable Paid to compensate an employee for such expenses as taking a client to lunch.
-Entertainment allowances - tax exempt body Exempt wages Wages from exempt bodies are exempt from payroll tax under Section 12 of the Payroll Tax Act 2009 .
-Footwear allowances Taxable Compensation to an employee for having to purchase particular types of footwear, e.g. safety boots.
-Fringe benefits Taxable Value of benefits grossed up by Type 2 rate.
+Exempt Payments to employees while absent to to work in the Defence Service.
+Does not apply if employee is on official leave (e.g. recreational or long service leave).
+Taxable Payment to a director or member of the governing body of that company for service.
+Taxable Paid to compensate for working in unusually dirty conditions.
+Fringe benefit - taxable Value of the discount is taxable as a fringe benefit.
+Not taxable Fringe benefit - taxable The employer pays the employee's enrolment fees and/or other expenses related to education.
+Taxable The value of an employer's contribution to an employee's acquisition of shares or rights to shares is taxable.
+Taxable under certain conditions Where an Employment Agency on hires workers to an employer who then pays a fee to the Employment Agency, the Employment Agency is the deemed employer and liable for payroll tax.
+Fringe benefit - taxable Paid to compensate an employee for such expenses as taking a client to lunch.
+Exempt wages Wages from exempt bodies are exempt from payroll tax under Section 12 of the Payroll Tax Act 2009 .
+Taxable Compensation to an employee for having to purchase particular types of footwear, e.g. safety boots.
+Taxable Value of benefits grossed up by Type 2 rate.
 FBT exempt items also exempt from payroll tax.
-Golden handshake payments Taxable Please refer to 'Termination Payments'.
-Government Wages Taxable Paid to a person holding office under the Crown, or in the service of the Crown, in the right of the State of South Australia, e.g. South Australian State public servants.
-Gratuitous payments Not taxable 'Tips' that a worker may receive from a client, as gratitude for good service.
+Taxable Please refer to 'Termination Payments'.
+Taxable Paid to a person holding office under the Crown, or in the service of the Crown, in the right of the State of South Australia, e.g. South Australian State public servants.
+Not taxable 'Tips' that a worker may receive from a client, as gratitude for good service.
 Note: The client must not be their employer or this may form part of a taxable wage.
-Gross wages Taxable Payments made to an employee for services rendered.
-Health insurance Fringe benefit - taxable Where an employer pays all or part of an employee's health insurance expense.
-Holiday pay Taxable Please refer to 'Annual Leave Housing Fringe benefit - taxable Where an employer gives the employee the right to reside in or use accommodation as a usual place of residence.
-Jury duty Taxable Payment made to an employee while on jury duty.
-Leave loading Taxable This is a component of the gross wage or salary payable to an employee.
-Living away from home allowances Fringe benefit - taxable Payment to the employee to compensate for additional expenses incurred due to living away from home in order to perform their duties.
+Taxable Payments made to an employee for services rendered.
+Fringe benefit - taxable Where an employer pays all or part of an employee's health insurance expense.
+Taxable Please refer to 'Annual Leave.
+Fringe benefit - taxable Where an employer gives the employee the right to reside in or use accommodation as a usual place of residence.
+Taxable Payment made to an employee while on jury duty.
+Taxable This is a component of the gross wage or salary payable to an employee.
+Fringe benefit - taxable Payment to the employee to compensate for additional Taxable Taxable Taxable Fringe benefit - taxable Fringe benefit - taxable Taxable Taxable Taxable under certain conditions Fringe benefit - taxable Exempt wages Taxable